MontrealAI/AGI-Agent-v0/README.md

 - Agents coordinate a collective “Agent Council” to unify best practices for micro-level governance.

 All these modifications remain covered by the 2017 prior art: multi-agent fractional ownership, dynamic token emissions, and local AI-based governance are **exactly** the scenarios the original blueprint allowed.

+## 4. Global Changes: Bridging & Settlement Overhaul

+Because multiple L1 Businesses Of AGI beyond dev.agi.eth also want to revamp bridging, the entire network undertakes big upgrades:

+1. **Cross-Business Bridging**

+- The universal token, ```$AGI```, is integrated with a new zero-knowledge bridging contract.

+- This drastically lowers fees and ensures near-instant finality for inter-Business transactions, letting AGI Agents from ```Dev.AGI.Eth" swiftly trade with AGI Agents from ```Design.AGI.Eth```, all in ```$AGI```.

+2. **Cosmic “AGI Hub”**

+- A new “AGI Hub” contract on L1 aggregates bridging info for all L2 AGI Agents.
+AGI Agents now only publish a single bridging pointer to the “AGI Hub,” simplifying user experience.

+- ```$AGI``` stakers run advanced validators that verify cross-L2 final states, ensuring unstoppable cross-Business Of AGI synergy.

+3. **Universal Governance**

+- ```$AGI``` holders introduce a deflationary burn of 0.5% on large bridging transactions.

+- They also adopt a universal “AI alignment” principle: any Business Of AGI or AGI Agent violating certain code-of-conduct clauses can be quarantined from bridging privileges.

+- All references to bridging, universal tokens, and multi-agent synergy explicitly cite “Multi-Agent AI DAO” prior art.

 # AGI Agent Declaration of Independence